Mechanism of Action

 - Strong

-Iodine contributes to the normal production of thyroid hormones and normal thyroid function.
-This effect is confirmed by decades of research on thyroid physiology and the correction of disorders linked to inadequate intake.
+A thyroid that runs at its proper pace: iodine contributes to the normal production of thyroid hormones and normal thyroid function.
+Decades of research on thyroid physiology underpin this foundational role.

 - Strong

-Iodine contributes to normal cognitive function.
-Epidemiological data show that insufficient maternal iodine status during pregnancy is associated with lower cognitive scores in children.
-This link has been observed in several European cohorts.
+A mind that keeps its edge: iodine contributes to normal cognitive function.
+Several European cohorts link insufficient maternal iodine status during pregnancy to lower cognitive scores in children.

 - Strong

-Iodine contributes to normal energy-yielding metabolism.
-Thyroid hormones regulate resting energy expenditure, and supplementation in individuals with suboptimal intake improves basal metabolic markers.
+Energy available at the right pace: iodine contributes to normal energy-yielding metabolism.
+Thyroid hormones regulate resting energy expenditure.
+In individuals with suboptimal intake, supplementation improves basal metabolic markers.

 - Strong

-Adequate iodine intake during pregnancy supports fetal neurodevelopment.
-The ALSPAC study (a British cohort of over 1,000 mothers) showed an association between low maternal iodine status and lower verbal IQ scores in children at age 8.
+A better start for the baby's brain: adequate iodine intake during pregnancy supports fetal neurodevelopment.
+The ALSPAC study, a British cohort of over 1,000 mothers, found low maternal iodine status associated with lower verbal IQ scores in children at age 8.

 - Moderate

-Iodine contributes to the normal functioning of the nervous system.
-Thyroid hormones participate in myelination (formation of the protective nerve sheath) and maintenance of nerve conduction velocity in adults.
+Nerves that transmit quickly and cleanly: iodine contributes to the normal functioning of the nervous system.
+Thyroid hormones take part in myelination, the formation of the sheath that protects nerves.
+They also support nerve conduction speed in adults.

 - Moderate

-Iodine contributes to the maintenance of normal skin.
-Thyroid hormones support epidermal cell renewal and the regulation of skin hydration.
+Skin that renews properly: iodine contributes to the maintenance of normal skin.
+Thyroid hormones support the renewal of epidermal cells and the regulation of skin hydration.

 - Emerging

-Emerging data suggest a link between optimal iodine status and the preservation of cognitive functions after age 60.
-Controlled trials remain limited in this population, however.
+A lead for the aging mind: emerging data link optimal iodine status to the preservation of cognitive functions after age 60.
+Controlled trials remain few in this population, however.

 Dosage & Forms